A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

 \subsubsection{Bi-algebras}

-As in the $1+$-dimensional case, the present liquid has a great similarity to a well known algebraic structure.
-To see this, we first note that there is an obvious liquid mapping from the $1+1$-dimensional liquid to the present liquid, in which the triangle (as part of the 2-dimensional cell complex) is mapped to the triangle (as part of the 2-dimensional cell complex).
+As in the $1+1$-dimensional case, the present liquid has a great similarity to a well known algebraic structure.
+To see this, we first note that there is an obvious liquid mapping from the triangle liquid in $1+1$-dimensions to the present liquid, in which the triangle (as part of the 2-dimensional cell complex) is mapped to the triangle (as part of the 3-dimensional cell complex).
 Dually to that, there is a liquid mapping in which the triangle is mapped to the $3$-valent edge.
-Thus, by the means of these two mappings every model of the present liquid contains two associative algebras.
+Thus, by the means of these two mappings every model of the present liquid gives rise to two associative algebras.

 Two associative algebras (more precisely, an algebra and a \emph{co-algebra}) are called a \emph{bi-algebra}, if they fulfil certain additional axioms.
-The main axiom (which states that the co-algebra is an algebra homomorphism) is precisely the move Eq.~\eqref{eq:bialgebra_move}.
+The main axiom (which states that the co-algebra is an algebra homomorphism) is precisely the move in Eq.~\eqref{eq:bialgebra_move}.
 Thus, the present liquid is basically the bi-algebra liquid, together with a few additional moves which make it ``more topological''.
 This observation could be formalized as a liquid mapping from bi-algebras to the present liquid.